About The Artist

 IF YOU CAN REMEMBER how you lost track of time when you were a child of 8-10 years, psychologists say those activities hold the key to your happiness as an adult.
 Lauren’s early life was all about art, writing and being in nature, which she eventually gravitated back to… but first “life” needed to happen.
 It wasn’t until after the hydrogeology career, the scientific publications, the environmental whistleblowing, after the Four Amazing Kids were born, the Master’s Degree in Consciousness Studies was earned, after the children’s book about the elements of the natural world was written (Lauren being mostly a writer by then), that the leader of Lauren’s writing group began bugging her to attend an art group called Wild Carrots.
 Finally she said, “You could create the images for your book,” and Lauren thought, hmm, maybe I could paint some cool “first-grader” art…

-Weeks after this “discovery”, Lauren and her family relocated to New Hampshire where a new friend, after seeing her paintings from Wild Carrots, went out and rented an art studio for Lauren and matter-of-factly handed her the keys.
+Weeks after this “discovery”, Lauren and her family relocated to New Hampshire where Cindy, a new friend, after seeing her paintings from Wild Carrots, went out and rented an art studio for Lauren and matter-of-factly handed her the keys.
 That decade, while raising the kids, getting a 3rd-degree black belt in Taekwondo and taking gold in three national sparring championships, Lauren created over 100 paintings.

 Writing took hold again when Lauren founded the syndicated “Straight Talk Advice” column [2004-2016] carried in 24 newspapers nationally.
 As the column grew and gained critical acclaim, the paintings stopped flying off the easel and eventually stopped even being painted.
 All that has changed.
 Lauren has retired the column and Art is Back!

 “I loved writing the Straight Talk Advice.org column.
 Working with all the teen panelists and making a difference in the world was the thrill of a lifetime.
 That said, my nervous system is soo glad to be painting again.
 I feel like I’m home after a long, somewhat exhausting journey.”